-- In your questionnaire as routing.
+- In your questionnaire routing.
 The system will start to count from the question where the trigger is set.

 The best way is to place the trigger routing questionnaire:

-- on the screen where the estimated interview time will be higher than the ‘no answer time’ setting (see ‘dialling settings’-menu )
+- On the screen where the estimated interview time will be higher than the ‘no answer time’ setting (see ‘dialling settings’ - menu).

-- but not higher than max 1 minute.
+- But not higher than one minute.

 2. Configure the algorithm

 With this above configuration, the system is able to run a predictive ratio of +/- 1.5.
-The system can also slow down according to the level of nuisance and abandoned calls: when the level of the last 25 calls is relatively higher than the parameters that are configured, the rate will slow down.
+The system can also slow down according to the level of nuisance and abandoned calls: when the level of the last 25 calls is tracking higher than the parameters that are configured, the rate will slow down.

-- Very aggressive setting
+Very aggressive settings:

 3. Check the performance

-- the ‘nuisance calls’ and ‘abandoned by dialler’ figures are very useful.
+- The ‘nuisance calls’ and ‘abandoned by dialler’ figures are very useful.

-- The second monitor available is the ‘agent’ window within the ‘supervisor’ application:
+- The second monitor available is the ‘agent’ window within the Supervisor application:

-- the average and maximum waiting time can be monitored when an agent has been waiting for the next call for too long, you can select the “no calls?” option on right click menu.
+- The average and maximum waiting time can be monitored when an agent has been waiting for the next call for too long, you can select the “no calls?” option on right click menu.
 The application will then try to present a possible reason for the long waiting time..

-- The third monitor is the quota Here you can see if a particular quota is met.
+- The third monitor is the quota.
+Here you can see if a particular quota is met.
 When a quota line is full, there could be an effect on the dialling speed.